Orthomodular-Valued Models for Quantum Set Theory

-Section \ref{se:QL} collects basic properties of complete orthomodular lattices.
-Section \ref{se:CIQL} reviews well-known results on commutators in complete orthomodular lattices.
-In Section \ref{se:GIIQL}, we introduce generalized implications in complete orthomodular lattices and show their basic properties.
-In Section \ref{se:NPIIQL}, we show that there are continuously many different generalized implications that are not polynomially definable even in the standard quantum logic.
-In Section \ref{se:UOQS}, we introduce the universe of sets based on a complete orthomodular lattice with a generalized implication, and show some basic properties.
-In Section \ref{se:TPIQST}, we prove the transfer principle which transfers every theorem of ZFC set theory to a valid sentence for the model.
+This paper is organized as follows. \ref{se:Preliminary} collects basic properties of complete orthomodular lattices.
+In \ref{se:GIIQL}, we introduce generalized implications in complete orthomodular lattices and show their basic properties.
+In \ref{se:NPIIQL}, by using non-polynomial binary operations introduced by \cite{Ta81}, we show that there are continuously many different generalized implications that are not polynomially definable even in the standard quantum logic, and provide their basic properties. \ref{se:UOQS} introduces the universe of sets based on a complete orthomodular lattice with a generalized implication, and show some basic properties.
+In \ref{se:TPIQST}, we prove the Quantum Transfer Principle for any complete orthomodular lattice with a generalized implication.
+We also determine all the polynomially definable binary operations for which the Quantum Transfer Principle holds.
+Moreover, we show that the Boolean Transfer Principle holds if and only if $\cQ$ is a Boolean algebra.